emlg/ada/Project/README.md

 - Compute the proportion of students with a scholarship
 - Compute number of staff per student
 - Answer the research questions
-- Propose a plan for the poster visualization
+- Propose a plan for the poster visualization (see PDF in the repository)

 # Questions for TAs
 Milestone 1 :